Deadly Australian Animals

 There is no standard way of classifying the level of risk posed by various types of animals.
 We have formulated a common-sense approach for determining the level of risk involved.
 Some animals may be in more than one of these groupings.
 For example, a bee sting is not deadly to most people; however, to some, a bee sting can bring about a severe allergic reaction which in turn can cause death.

-Dangerous - Animals that can inflict significant injury on a human but who don't necessarily cause death.
-For example, being mowed down by a wombat is really not much fun, and could definitely result in broken bones and other serious injuries.
+Dangerous - Animals that can inflict significant injury on a human but don't necessarily cause death.
+For example, being mowed down by a wombat is really not much fun and could definitely result in broken bones and other serious injuries.

 We have grouped animals according to how they inflict death and injury on humans.